Getting Started

 Creating an account

-On the login page, enter your email and click Sign in with magic link.
-If your email has been approved, we’ll send a magic link to your inbox — click it and you’re taken straight to the editor.
+On the login page, enter your email and click Send sign-in link.
+If your email is registered, we’ll send a magic link to your inbox — click it and you’re taken straight to the editor.
 No password required.

 Drawing your first molecule